jakobsitory/04_CPP02_42CC/README.md

 ## **Modules**

 ### **ex00 - My First Class in Orthodox Canonical Form**
-The My First Class in Orthodox Canonical Form project involves creating a class that adheres to the Orthodox Canonical Form in C++.
+A class that adheres to the Orthodox Canonical Form in C++.

 **Key objectives included:**